Skip to main content

 Timeline Tool

-2Pay the OPT service maintenance fee.
+2Pay the OPT service fee.

 3 Request an OPT I-20.

 Request an I-20 updated with a recommendation for OPT from the Office of Global Learning.
-Pay the service maintenance fee and complete the OPT I-20 request form through the myStatus portal.
+Pay the service fee and complete the OPT I-20 request form through the myStatus portal.
 Cornell Tech students: Please navigate to the Cornell Tech header within your myStatus Portal to locate your OPT I-20 request form.

 You must wait to receive your OPT I-20 before filing your OPT application with USCIS.